22 Meanings

 And a chill runs down your spine

-And someone walks across your grave
+Someone walks across your grave

 And you wish the sun would shine

-'Cause no one's gonna warn you
+No one's gonna warn you

-And no one's gonna yell attack
+And no one's gonna yell 'Attack'

 And you don't feel the steel

-'Til it's hangin' out your back
+Till it's hanging out your back

-I'm your night prowler, asleep in the day
+I'm your Night Prowler, asleep in the day

-Night prowler, get outta my way
+I'm your Night Prowler, get out of my way

 Too scared to turn your light out

-'Cause there's somethin' on your mind
+'Cos there's something on your mind

-Was that a noise outside the window
+Was that a noise outside your window?

-What's that shadow on the blind
+What's that shadow on the blind?

 As you lie there naked